 Counseling and Psychological Services: CAPS provides various in-person and online resources and methods of support, such as individual counseling and Therapy Assistance Online Treatment, for those with mental health needs.

-Office of Student Financial Assistance: OSFA works with the VARC to ensure student veterans get the proper financial assistance they need or have been guaranteed.
+Office of Student Financial Assistance: OSFA works with the MVSS to ensure student-veterans get the proper financial assistance they need or have been guaranteed.

 Student Academic Resource Center: SARC is a learning center on campus where students can access high-quality academic support programs and services.